-Zoner Draw and Zoner Photo Studio are registered trademarks of ZONER software; Windows is a registered trademark of Microsoft Corp.
+Zoner Draw and Zoner Photo Studio are registered trademarks of ZONER Inc.; Windows is a registered trademark of Microsoft Corp.
 Other marks used in this text may also be registered trademarks of their owners.

-- JPEG import and export filter-Copyright © 1991-2000, Thomas G. Lane-Copyright © 1991-1998, Independent JPEG Group, Copyright © 2003-2010 by Guido Vollbeding - PNG import and export filter-Copyright © 1998-2010 Glenn Randers-Pehrson - TIFF import and export filter-Copyright © 1988-1997 Sam Leffler-Copyright © 1991-1997 Silicon Graphics, Inc. - ZLIB compression and decompression library-Copyright © 1995-2013 Jean-Loup Gailly, Mark Adler - dcraw-Copyright © 1997-2011 by Dave Coffin - HD Photo DPK 1.0-Copyright © 2005-2007 Microsoft Corporation - JasPer 1.900.1-Copyright © 1999-2007 Michael David Adams - Thin Plate Spline 2D point morpher-Copyright © 2003-2005 Jarno Elonen

-JPEG XR Reference software-Copyright © 2008-2010 ITU-T/ISO/IEC

-- minizip 1.1-Copyright © 2010 Gilles Vollant - Regex library-Copyright © 1998-2000, Dr John Maddock - Intel® Integrated Performance Primitives-Copyright © 2002-2011, Intel Corporation.
+- JPEG import and export filter-Copyright © 1991-2000, Thomas G. Lane-Copyright © 1991-1998, Independent JPEG Group, Copyright © 2003-2010 by Guido Vollbeding - PNG import and export filter-Copyright © 1998-2010 Glenn Randers-Pehrson - TIFF import and export filter-Copyright © 1988-1997 Sam Leffler-Copyright © 1991-1997 Silicon Graphics, Inc. - ZLIB compression and decompression library-Copyright © 1995-2013 Jean-Loup Gailly, Mark Adler - dcraw-Copyright © 1997-2011 by Dave Coffin - HD Photo DPK-Copyright © 2005-2007 Microsoft Corporation - JasPer-Copyright © 1999-2007 Michael David Adams - Thin Plate Spline 2D point morpher-Copyright © 2003-2005 Jarno Elonen - JPEG XR Reference software-Copyright © 2008-2010 ITU-T/ISO/IEC - minizip-Copyright © 2010 Gilles Vollant - Intel® Integrated Performance Primitives-Copyright © 2002-2011, Intel Corporation.
 All Rights Reserved - SpiderMonkey JavaScript Engine - Development consulted with prof. RNDr.
-Miloslavem Druckmüller, CSc. - Little cms-Copyright © 1998-2005 Marti Maria - Adobe XMP Software Development Kit-Copyright © 2000-2013 Adobe Systems Incorporated - Template Numerical Toolkit-National Institute of Technology, USA - Adobe DNG Software Development Kit 1.4-Copyright © 2006-2012 Adobe Systems Incorporated - SQLite 3.8.11.1 - Snowball-Copyright © 2001, Dr Martin Porter
+Miloslavem Druckmüller, CSc. - Little cms-Copyright © 1998-2005 Marti Maria - Adobe XMP Software Development Kit-Copyright © 2000-2013 Adobe Systems Incorporated - Template Numerical Toolkit-National Institute of Technology, USA - Adobe DNG Software Development Kit-Copyright © 2006-2012 Adobe Systems Incorporated - SQLite - Snowball-Copyright © 2001, Dr Martin Porter

-The Zoner Photo Studio Interface
+The Interface

-The interface of Zoner Photo Studiois made up of three sections, often called "modules": Manager, Develop, and Editor; to switch among them, use the buttons at the top right of the program window.
-The left side of each module contains the Navigator, the middle contains a display area, and the right side contains the Side Panel, with tools for work in that module.
+The interface of Zoner Photo Studio is made up of four main modules: Manager, Develop, Editor, and Create.
+To switch among them, use the buttons at the top right of the program.
+The left side of each module contains the Navigator, the middle is a display area, and the right side contains the Side Panel, with tools for work in the current module.

 Currently-open tabs are listed at the top left.
 Switching modules does not open a new tab.
-To open a new tab, click the "plus" button next to the tabs, or click a module's button while holding down [Ctrl].
+To open a new tab, either click the "plus" button next to the tabs and choose a module, or instead click a module's button while holding down [Ctrl].

-- The Manager module serves for browsing and organizing photographs.
-It has several display modes: Browser, Preview, Map, and Compare. - The Develop Module serves for non-destructive editing. - The Editor Module serves for advanced edits and work with selections.
+- The Manager module is for browsing and organizing photos.
+It has several display modes.
+One mode is active at a time.
+These modes are: Browser, Preview, Map, or Compare. - The Develop module serves for non-destructive editing. - The Editor module serves for advanced edits and work with selections. - The Create module serves for producing creative outputs based on your photos.

-Click Menu to see the main menu for the current module.
-To expand the menu out to its classical look, use View | Menu.
+Click the Menu button to display the main menu for the current module.
+To make the main menu always visible, use View | Menu.

-Look to the top right to find these buttons: Notifications, Help, Zoner Account, Second Monitor, and Fullscreen.
+Use the icons and other buttons at the top right of the window to access Notifications, Help, your Zoner Account, settings for a Second Monitor, and Fullscreen.